Data

 An Egyptian seller and an Italian buyer concluded a sales contract regarding a certain quantity of diammonium phosphate («DAP»).
 The contract contained an arbitration agreement and a choice-of law clause in favor of Egyptian law.
 A dispute arose when the seller made a partial delivery, alleging that its inability to perform the contract was caused by its supplier having entirely stopped production and supply because of technical problems in the production process and the continued price increases of the raw material.

 After ascertaining that the arbitration agreement was effective between the parties, the Tribunal declared that CISG applied to the dispute as part of Egyptian law, considering that the parties had not expressed their intention to exclude the application of the Convention under Art.
-6 and a generic choice of law referring to domestic law is understood, by most courts and tribunals worldwide, to include it.
+6 and a generic choice of law referring to domestic law of a Contracting Stated is understood, by most courts and tribunals worldwide, to include it.

 The sole Arbitrator then stressed the fact that Article 7(1) plays a quintessential role in guiding national courts and arbitrators to an autonomous interpretation of the text as well as promoting uniformity in its application.
 In the latter respect, it confirmed the need to consider how the Convention is applied in other Contracting States, even more so when CISG-related court jurisprudence is absent on the issues at stake.